madtomic/Maintenance-Manager--CB-Plugin/README.md

 ##Features:

 - /maintenance command manages the maintenance time: /maintenance on|off
 - Maintenance schedule.
-Schedule your maintenance time and advert players with /maintenance on {time before maintenance time} (Optionnal, in minutes)
+Schedule your maintenance time and advert players with /maintenance on [time before maintenance time] (Optionnal, in minutes)
+- Schedule interruption with /maintenance cancel.
-- Define the duration of your maintenance with /maintenance on {time before maintenance time} <duration> (Optionnal, in minutes)
+- Define the duration of your maintenance with /maintenance on [time before maintenance time] <duration> (Optionnal, in minutes)
 - Kicks non-op players and players who don't have the permission to log-in during the maintenance.
 - Prevents non authorized players to log-in during maintenance.
 - Changes the motd on the multi-player screen when the server is in maintenance.
 - Commands can be casted from console or in-game.
-- Config file for custom texts ,broadcasts and motd.
 - Custom server icon for maintenance.
 - Server reload support.
-- Colors in texts.
 - You can reload the config without restarting the server or reloading it entirely with /maintenance reload.
 - Full permissions supported.
 - Full texts customization.
 - You can choose the number of slots available during a maintenance.
 - Manage your plugins in real-time without having to reload or restart the server with /maintenance [enable|disable] (plugin name)
+- Countdown in motd when a maintenance has a duration planned.

 ##Commands: